 Osama Hussein Salim, a Palestinian resident in Syria, was from Yarmouk Camp on the edge of Damascus.
 According to his brother Firas, he was married and had two young children.56 He worked as an accountant at Damascus University.
-Officers of the Popular Front for the Liberation of Palestine - General Command, a Palestinian armed group allied with the Syrian government, arrested him around 10 a.m. on February 24, 2013 from a checkpoint at the entrance to Yarmouk, while he was trying to enter the camp.
+Officers of the General Security Directorate arrested him around 10 a.m. on February 24, 2013 from a checkpoint at the entrance to Yarmouk, while he was trying to enter the camp.
 A friend of the family saw Osama's arrest and informed them what had happened.